dgarciah98/notes-and-stuff/arcade-cabs/popn-music-animelo-reader/README.md

 </div>

 # Installing reader in pop'n music Type-A (Animelo) cabinet
+This is a small, probably not very well developed guide showing how to set up an original Konami IC reader for a pop'n music Type-A (Animelo) cabinet.

+These cabinets may have the reader already set up if they come with the pillar reader, otherwise you can work it this way if you want to install it.

+Feel free to DM me in Discord if you have questions: @elmiamiman
 ## Reader Wiring
 > [!important]
 > # Bill Of Materials